james-hughes1/datadict/README.md

 # How to use

+Replicate the development environment with

+`conda env create -f environment.yml`

+`conda activate ml_ds`

+Run the main script

+`python dict.py`

+The program then asks for some options to be specified.
+The first is the dataset path which must be specified, e.g. `datasets/coffee.csv`.
+Next are the target and date columns, which are optional.
+To create the plots already in `figures/`, the options `datasets/coffee.csv`, `store_location` and `transaction_date` were used.

 # Acknowledgements & Licenses

 The `onlinefoods.csv` data was released under MIT license (Copyright (c) 2013 Mark Otto, Copyright (c) 2017 Andrew Fong.) and is available at https://www.kaggle.com/datasets/sudarshan24byte/online-food-dataset